 Fiorinal Withdrawal Symptoms

 The withdrawal symptoms associated with Fiorinal are attributed mainly to the barbiturate component, Butalbital.
-These symptoms include confusion, drowsiness, shock, slow or troubled breathing.
+These symptoms include: confusion, drowsiness, shock, slow or troubled breathing.
 Other symptoms including abdominal pain, fever, irregular heartbeat, restlessness, ringing in the ears, vomiting, tremors and seizures are more attributable to the aspirin and caffeine components.
-Symtoms may also include:muscle cramps, back ace, sweating, yawning, nausea, irritability, anxiety, abedominal cramps, dehydrations, and thoughts of suicide.
+Symptoms may also include: muscle cramps, backache, sweating, yawning, nausea, irritability, anxiety, abdominal cramps, dehydrations and thoughts of suicide.

 Rapid Anesthesia Fiorinal Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Fiorinal addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Fiorinal addiction treatment.